dimovich/deps-cider-cljs-reagent/README.md

-In Emacs, open `src/cljs/myapp/core.cljs` and type `C-x js` to start Figwheel.
+In Emacs, open `src/cljs/myapp/core.cljs` and type `C-cx js` to start Figwheel.

 For production, run `clj -A:prod`